yxliang01/UnimelbSharedFiles/Models of Computation/MoC-summary.md

 ## Exam specific
 - Natural number $\mathbb{N}$ in this subject ***contains*** $0$
 - There's no induction proof in the exam
+- Wang's algorithm is non-examinable
+- When drawing DFA, **must check whether the transition function is total**.
+- When doing subset construction, **must check whether I have checked all the outgoing edges**.

 ## Todolist
 - Relation property closure
 - Full relation
-- Wang's algorithm is non-examinable
+- Definition for function